Devbimb/Book-Supplier-App/README.md

    * Project excution in DevOps and Agile enviroments
    * More hands on coding skills
    * Researchiing more into book management systems

+ * Improvements for future revisions of the project <br>